AdrianMoldoveanu/project1/README.md

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of every page there is social media link and the contact form link.
+        2. At the bottom of every page there are social media links.

     3. As a First Time Visitor, I want to  to locate their social media links to see their followings on social media to determine how trusted and known they are.
         1. The contact form is locotaed in the navigation bar.
-        2. At the bottom of each page the user can locate social media links and a link to the contact form.
+        2. At the bottom of each page the user can locate social media links.

     #### Returning Visitor Goals